-Finally, I would like to thank all our shareholders and customers for their continued loyalty.
-In addition, I would like to thank all our staff and team for their work and commitment over the year.
+Finally, I would like to thank all our shareholders and customers for their continued loyalty to the Company.
+In addition, I would like to thank all our staff and team for their work and commitment to the business over the year.